-Cut the door bottom to length with a tin snips or utility knife.
-Apply two parallel beads of adhesive caulk the length of the door and nail the door bottom to the door.
+Cut the door bottom to length with tin snips or utility knife.
+Apply two parallel beads of adhesive caulk the length of the door and nail the bottom door seal replacement to the door.

 Cut the door-bottom weather strip about 1/8 in. shorter than the width of the door and tack it to the bottom of the door with a staple gun.
 Rehang the door to test the fit.
-If it’s too snug, remove the weather strip and trim a bit more from the door.
+If the bottom door seal replacement is too snug, remove the weather strip and trim a bit more from the door.
 When the fit is perfect, remove the staples and mount the weather strip (Photo 2).

 Video: Garage Door Weatherstripping